Wildfire Progression Series

 Buildings Burned: 112

-The RIM FIRE started when a lost hunter started an illegal campfire in a remote canyon in the Stanislaus National Forest just outside Yosemite National Park.
-The fire doubled in size overnight and within 4 days had consumed 100,000 acres.
+The Rim Fire started in 2013 when a lost hunter lost control of an illegal campfire in a remote canyon in the Stanislaus National Forest just outside of Yosemite National Park.
+The fire doubled in size overnight and within four days had consumed 100,000 acres.
 The fire's rapid spread was attributed to a record-breaking drought, a heat wave, past fire suppression efforts that had altered the normal fire regime, population growth, and Forest Service budget cuts.
-More than 5,000 fire fighters worked to contain the fire, which cost $127 million to contain.
-On average four out of five wildfires are started by people.
+The artist gathered some of the charred wood from the area of the Rim Fire and made her own ink using the charcoal, which she used to create this drawing.